 My name is Michelle.
-I’m 31 years old and I live in the UK.
-I’ve lived with endometriosis for eight years now.
+I’m in my thirties and I live in the UK.
+I’ve lived with endometriosis for nine years now.
 Like many women with endo, I suffered with extremely painful periods (silently and not-so-silently) for over a decade.

 My endometriosis story

 I was a regular at my doctors surgery complaining about the insufferable pain that I experienced month after month.
 Pain that would double me over in agony, cause me to vomit and pass out.
 It was violent pain that no woman should have to experience.
 It wasn’t until I developed the horrible, twingy pain that endometriosis caused in my early twenties that I realised something wasn’t quite right with me, that this worse pain with no pattern (which I started to dread not every month but every day) was part of something larger.

 I had my first laparoscopy in June 2010 to diagnose me formally with Endometriosis, but that was after months of pain that frankly scared me and came totally out of the blue.
 The reassurance I got from having a name for what I was experiencing was short-lived, when it dawned on the rest of the world that my pain wasn’t it all “in my head” and my period pain wasn’t “normal”.
 Almost a decade of pain, fatigue and general health problems finally made sense, and was oddly comforting, but as time passed the realisation of having an incurable chronic illness started to weigh me down.

 Further conditions: fibromyalgia and joint hypermobility syndrome